Targets

 This is a console tour for working with 'Add a Calculated Column'.
 Please hover over the rippling dots and read the notes attached to follow through:

-Add a Calculated Column From either the Source or Target
+Add a Source Calculated Column

 This is a console tour for working with 'Add a Calculated Column'.
 Please hover over the rippling dots and read the notes attached to follow through: